Why We Don’t Perform Radon Gas Testing in San Diego

 The EPA recommends that mitigation measures be undertaken in residential buildings when radon concentrations are 4 picocuries per liter (4 pCi/L) of air and above.
 The radon concentration in a house varies with time and is affected by the uranium-radium content in the soil, the geological formation beneath the house, the construction of the house, rain, snow, barometric pressure, wind, and pressure variations caused by the periodic operation of exhaust fans, heating systems, fireplaces, attic fans, and range fans.
 Radon concentrations are variable and may be high in one house and low in an adjacent house.
 To determine if a house has a radon problem, it must be tested.

 Test: A long-term test is the most accurate method of determining the average annual radon concentration.
-However, because time is usually limited, there is a three- to seven-day test that uses a charcoal canister.
+However, because time is usually limited, there is a three- to seven-day test that uses a charcoal canister or electronic air testing.
 It is available from most home do-it-yourself stores or through radon testing service companies.